azer/ansi-codes/README.md

 ## ansi-codes

 ANSI Styling codes.
-Check out [styled](https://github.com/azer/styled) if you're looking for an example usage of this library.
+Check out [styled](https://github.com/azer/styled) or [style-format](https://github.com/azer/style-format) if you're looking for an example usage of this library.

 ## Install